 Hungry?
 Try ordering a plate of fish and chips from the Yorkshire County Fish Shop, which is adjacent to the lagoon.
 There’s a small outdoor area nearby with tables and chairs to enjoy your food.
 The fish shop is located on the side of the Rose & Crown Pub (a sit down restaurant).

-The French pavilion has top notch food, as you would expect.
-One of the restaurants (Monsieur Paul) is closed, but the other restaurant Les Chefs de France is open, as well as the bakery Les Halles Boulangerie-Patisserie which serves up various pastries and sandwiches.
+As you would expect, the French pavilion has top notch food and a terrific wine selection.
+One of the restaurants (Monsieur Paul) is closed, but the other restaurant Chefs de France is open, as well as the bakery Les Halles Boulangerie-Patisserie which serves up various pastries and sandwiches.
 If it’s a warm day outside, try L’Artisan des Glaces for French ice cream.

 Pick up a pastry from the Patisserie, and shop the smaller shops here.
 There’s a wine shop and numerous smaller shops selling French cookies and snack food, as well as the usual pavilion-specific toys and clothing.
 The French paviion is a great place to buy gifts thanks to the variety of goods it stocks.

-This is a great place for photos though – the Moroccan pavilion is one of the most visually stunning pavilions in Epcot, especially the arching entrance and the fountain.
+Princess Jasmine from Aladdin is often in this pavilion for a character meet and greet, and the several small shops offer a number of exotic goods.
+This is also a great place for photos – the Moroccan pavilion is one of the most visually stunning pavilions in Epcot, especially the arching entrance and the fountain.

 The Japanese pavilion is one of the highest-reviewed areas of Epcot.
 The Japanese shops sell everything: Japanese food, jewelry, clothing with Pokemon/Sailor Moon/Gundam/other anime characters and household items like lunch boxes.
 If you know a fan of Japanese manga/anime, this is a fantastic place to buy them a gift.